rajasekhar-gundala/Caddy-WordPress/README.md

 If you want to stop the containers manully...

-Use command ```docker-compose down``` to removes the containers, but preserves your WordPress database.
+Use command ```sudo docker-compose down``` to removes the containers, but preserves your WordPress database.

 ## Remove WordPress and Cleanup
 Change the file permission with 777 for ```delete-wordpress.sh```